Skip to content

 Let’s begin with my story:

-I’m a typical Keralite and have lived here since my birth about 25 years ago.
-My residence is Kottiyam (in Kollam District), which is classified as a ‘rural area’ by the Government.
+I’m a typical Keralite and have lived here since my birth, about 25 years ago.
+My residence is Kottiyam (in Kollam District), which is classified as a ‘rural area’ by the government.
 So, officially, I’m a rural man.

 Now let me tell you the amenities that this rural man has:

-5. Two multi-speciality hospitals within 1 km reach and about other five within a 10 km radius (excluding the 3 Medical colleges mentioned in point number 2)
+- Two multi-speciality hospitals within 1 km reach and about other five within a 10 km radius (excluding the 3 Medical colleges mentioned in point number 2)

-7. The nearest bus stop is 200 meters away from my home, and the nearest main bus stand is about 1.5 km away from my home.
+- The nearest bus stop is 200 meters away from my home, and the nearest main bus stand is about 1.5 km away from my home.
 Buses run one after another in all directions.

-9. I can get any grocery items within 100 meters of my home, and I can get almost all needy things within a 1 km radius.
+- I can get any grocery items within 100 meters of my home, and I can get almost all needy things within a 1 km radius.

-11. ……………..
+- ……………..

 So these facilities I enjoy (and remember that I’m a rural man).
 Now, the second part of my answer:

-I’ve visited and travelled to the majority of states in India, including the four so-called Metropolitan Cities of India.
-When I travelled through these states, I always wondered about seeing the vast area of unoccupied barren lands on either side of the Highway or Railway because in Kerala (My state), You cannot see an unoccupied place within 1 km unless You are inside the forests high ranges or tribal areas.
+I’ve visited and travelled to the majority of states in India, including the four so-called metropolitan cities of India.
+When I travelled through these states, I always wondered about seeing the vast area of unoccupied barren lands on either side of the highway or railway because in Kerala (my state), you cannot see an unoccupied place within 1 km unless you are inside the forests, high ranges, or tribal areas.

 Now, please see the picture of a remote village in Maharashtra.
 I wonder if the people in this village ever knew about the facilities in the biggest metropolitan city in their state.

-Now it’s turn for my state:
+Now it’s time for my state:

 It is the picture of NH, which is 100 meters away from my home.
-I enjoy all the facilities a man living in Kochi enjoys except the Metro and Airport (Don’t tell me about Lulu Mall!).
+I enjoy all the facilities a man living in Kochi enjoys except the Metro and Airport (don’t tell me about Lulu Mall!).

 Originally Answered: Why do people think Kochi is more developed than Trivandrum, while the reality is just the opposite?

-It is because of the over-hype created by the media.
+It is because of the overhype created by the media.
 Malayalam cinema played an important role in creating this hype.
-In most modern Malayalam cinemas, Kochi is visualized as a Metropolitan city like Mumbai.
+In most modern Malayalam cinemas, Kochi is visualized as a metropolitan city like Mumbai.
 One of the main reasons might be the beauty of Kochi.
-Of Course, I agree that Kochi is beautiful with the Arabian Sea and Lakes surrounding it.
+Of course, I agree that Kochi is beautiful with the Arabian Sea and lakes surrounding it.

-Another fact is the hype created by News Media.
+Another fact is the hype created by the news media.
 Every small project in Kochi will get extensive fuss through news channels.
 Even a small kid in Kerala would have heard about the latest projects happening in Kochi.
+But Trivandrum is ignored by all the media.
+I don’t know why!

 Technopark, Technocity, Light Metro, Road Developments, Vizhinjam.
 There are a lot of things happening here.
 But no one knows.

-As a normal Malayalee, your views about Kochi would be like this.
+As a normal Malayalee, your views about Kochi would be like this:.

 There are a lot of other facts to answer your question.
 But the common reason behind all these is just ‘HYPE’!
 Kochi is overhyped.